neigeouille/TVVS-group6-assignements/Assignements/mutation/report.md

-- Mutation score of the unit tests you developed in all assignments.
-- Equivalent mutants, if any.
-- Brief description of test cases developed to increase project’s mutation score.

 # Mutation Testing
 __We didn't implemented the mutation tests method on the class _ProjectTableModel.java_ because some of the functionnalities were not supported by Pitest.__